Full-Form of CDS – Credit Default Swaps

 - In case of default, the buyer is free to remove the liability from their balance sheet.

-- By using these swap the companies can help themselves from diversification.
+- By using these swaps, companies can help themselves from diversification.

 - The buyers get the protection by paying a very amount as compared to the loan amount as premium money to the seller or the third party to whom they have entered into the contract.